canonical/alertmanager-k8s-operator/README.md

 ### Dashboard

-The ALertmanager dashboard may be accessed at the default port (9093) on the IP address of the Alertmanager unit, which is determinable with a `juju status` command.
+The Alertmanager dashboard may be accessed at the default port (9093) on the IP address of the Alertmanager unit, which is determinable with a `juju status` command.

-## Provided relations
+## Relations

 Currently, supported relations are:
   - [Prometheus](https://github.com/canonical/prometheus-operator), which forwards alerts to